anusree-weetech/documentation/docker/readme.md

 - docker hub: online registry to store all docker images
 - docker repository: collectin of similar images with sames names but different versions
 - docker file: a text file containing commans to create an image. generally made based on the base image of teh applciation yo wna tot run based on
+- docker engine: core software that runs and manages containers in a machine. it also isolates appications from the host system. components:
+    - docker daemon (dockerd): main background process that runs on our machine. manages containers/images/networks. listens for api requests and executes them.
+    - docker cli: cli used to communicate with docker daemon
+    - container runtime: part fo docker that actually runs containers. uses contrainerd(a lightweight runtime) to manage lifecycles
+    -